 Renewable Energy Tax Credit - HB 7099 by the Finance and Tax Committee and Rep. Gaetz (R) and SB 1272 by Sen. Hukill (R) would extend the \$.01 per kWh energy production tax credit indefinitely, allowing participants to offset a portion of the corporate income tax, for new renewable facilities and facilities that increase the investment by 50%.
 The current credit cap of \$10,000,000 would be raised to \$15,000,000.
 The bill would also allow unused funds to rollover to the next fiscal year.
-HB 7099 was amended to create several tax exemptions for Data Centers, including a sales tax exemption on electricity they purchase.
-HB 7099 passed out of the House and SB 1272 passed out of its second committee.
+HB 7099 was amended to remove the renewable production tax credit and to create an ad valorem tax exemption for Data Centers.
+HB 7099 was substantively amended and is ready for the Senate floor.
+SB 1272 passed out of its second committee.